nbyavuz/fallout_puzzle_solver/README.md

 **Probabilistic mumbo-jumbo**

-I am kinda new to all these python or coding and shit, so here is the word selection process in a manner that is way too informal.
+Here is the word selection process in a manner that is way too informal.

 - Create similarity matrix that shows each words likeness to other words
 - Let's say that a word with 5 letters, say word-x has;